HW-PlayersPatch/File_Share/ChangeLists/Build 12 Change List.md

 # Homeworld Remastered 2.3 Players Patch
 # Build 12 Change List | September 28, 2019
+* Kushan Drone Frigates no longer make such a loud explosion when all their drones die.
-* Hotfix: Reverted the Kushan Drone Frigate's drone logic due to an error.
+* Kushan Drone Frigate drone logic improvements.